Show All Answers

 You can also e-file or obtain the tax forms you need at the RITA website.
 All completed paper returns, as well as returns prepared by your tax professional, must be postmarked by the due date if mailed to RITA, or dropped off in the Finance Office to be date stamped before the due date.

 A federal income tax filing extension also acts as an extension of time to file your City tax return.
-You do not need to submit a copy of the extension to RITA by the annual filing due date.
-When you file your Wadsworth tax return, be sure to attach a copy of your federal extension to potentially avoid a late filing penalty.
+You do not need to submit a copy of the extension by the annual filing due date.
+When you file your City tax return, we suggest that you attach a copy of your extension to potentially avoid a late filing penalty.
 If you have not requested or received a federal extension, you may receive a six-month extension for filing your City tax return by submitting Form 32-EXT to RITA on or before the annual filing due date.
 This form is available at the RITA website.
 Remember: An extension to file the annual return is not an extension to pay - the tax owed is still due by the annual filing due date.

 Yes.
 The City has a mandatory filing requirement, so every resident over the age of 18 who has earned income must file an annual return, even if your employer withholds all of your taxes.

 You cannot always rely on a mailing address to determine the city in which you live or work.
 The U.S. Postal Service establishes mailing addresses based upon the post office that services the address.
 Similarly, you cannot rely on your school district, since those do not always follow city boundaries.

-If you are a registered voter, it should be easy to determine your city of residence - if you voted for a mayoral candidate of a city, you live in that city.
+If you are a registered voter, it is easy to determine your city of residence; if you voted for the mayor, you live in the city.

-If you moved recently, or are not registered to vote, you may call the City Income Tax Officer at 330.335.2745 to verify your city of residence, or whether your Wadsworth employer is located within the City.
+If you moved recently, or are not registered to vote, you may call the City Income Tax Officer at 330.335.2745 to verify if you live in the city, or whether your Wadsworth employer is located within the City.